The Details Matter

 Reality is Not Optional

-With occasional exceptions — the ongoing reporting I’ve done on Brown v.
-Board of Education and the shooting in Santa Fe, Texas, are two examples — on site reporting captures a moment in time.
-It also gives me an opportunity to look for the little details — in photos and words — that illustrate what folks like McMurtry and the former Marine taught me to seek out.
+Being on site also gave me the opportunity to look for the little details — in photos and words — that illustrate what folks like McMurtry and the former Marine taught me to seek out.
 From time to time, those details lead to sideroads, many of which involve music.

-In Saginaw, I had a conversation with an administrative assistant who saw Elvis Presley in concert three months before he died; she had a picture she had taken of him on her phone.
+In Saginaw, I had a conversation with an administrative assistant who saw Elvis Presley in concert three months before he died; she had a picture she had taken of him at the show on her phone.
 I also had a 30-minute discussion about Sam Cooke, gospel music, and jazz with the school board chairman, a man in his early 70s.
 (I correctly identified that his favorite instrument is the tenor sax, then we started the interview.)

 And you never know where those tiny details will take you.